Ventura County Resource Conservation District

 Don't forget to check your soil and sun exposure before purchasing plants.
 You want to make sure you give plantings a fighting chance.
-Find out how long it takes for water to infiltrate your soil, than find a plant that has similar water needs.
+Find out how long it takes for water to infiltrate your soil, then find a plant that has similar water needs.
 Additionally, learn how the sun crosses your garden throughout the day, track what parts have shade and for how long.
-Some plants can handle direct sun all day, others require a mixture of shade and sun; while some are shade only.
+Some plants can handle direct sun all day, others require a mixture of shade and sun, while some are shade only.

 Creating a firescape garden plan